oduwa/RWAndroidTryout/Part1_edited.markdown

 ## Updating the Manifest

 First, you must declare the necessary resource required by Android Wear for watch faces.
 Right-click on **wear\res** in the project navigator and choose **New\Android resource directory**.
-In the subsequent dialog change **Resource type** to xml and click **OK**:
+In the subsequent dialog, change **Resource type** to xml and click **OK**:

 ![](Images/xml_folder.png)

-This creates a new resource folder in which to store xml files.
+This creates a new resource folder in which xml files will be stored.

 Right-click on the new **wear\res\xml** folder in the project navigator and choose **New\XML resource file**.
 Name the file **watch_face** and click **OK**: